 The mountains above Anchorage, separated by Ship Creek and Indian Creek, are called the Chugach Front Range.
 These are the tippy western end of the Chugach Mountains.
-This mini-chain has 35 named summits (Imus Geographics Chugach State Park map) and 12 that rise above 5,000 feet.
+This small subrange has 35 named summits (Imus Geographics Chugach State Park map) and 12 that rise above 5,000 feet.
 Connecting these 12 highest summits in a single push is an attractive and lofty goal for Anchorage mountain runners.
 This Chugach Front Linkup has also become knows as Cosmic Integration.
-For young runners, who know the route, sub-20 hours should be possible.
-Once that's done, the Western Chugach 7,000-footers in a single push is a logical progression.

 Mount Williwaw 5,445’